 - Blanche broccoli florets and add to your favorite salad before chilling

-3. Whole Grains and Bowel Health
+3. Incorporate More Whole Grains

 A study published in the American Journal of Clinical Nutrition found that participants who were fed a diet rich in whole grains for two weeks saw improvements in their stool weight and frequency, as well as gut bacteria, compared to people who were fed a diet with refined grains.